igorstalmach/igorstalmach/README.md

 <h2>About</h2>
 | <br/>
 | -- front-end dev from Poland <br/>
-| -- i promise i will update my repos here (been using GitLab and Azure lately) <br/>
 | -- designer/developer/maintainer of <a href="https://tapicerstwo-stalmach.pl">tapicerstwo-stalmach.pl</a> <br/>
 | -- currently learning about UI design
+| -- have a great day
 </ul>

 <h2>Stack</h2>